Exclusive: U.S. EPA granted full biofuel waivers to refineries despite Energy Dept advice - memo

 An EPA official did not immediately comment.

-Agency officials and oil industry representatives have defended the EPA's expanded use of waivers under the Trump administration, saying that there is no evidence that they have any impact on demand for ethanol. here
+Agency officials and oil industry representatives have defended the EPA’s expanded use of waivers under the Trump administration, saying they protect refining jobs and that there is no evidence they have any impact on demand for ethanol.

+“Small refinery exemptions are a critical lifeline for small refineries across the U.S.,” said a spokesman for the American Fuel and Petrochemical Manufacturers refining group.

 “Granting favors to refiners that aren’t really facing an economic hardship is just one of the multiple problems with EPA’s handling of small refinery exemptions,” said Kurt Kovarik, vice president of federal affairs for the National Biodiesel Board, on the sidelines of an industry event.